clockworklabs/bitcraft-announcements/README.md

 Not all known travelers are active.
 Our apologies if your favorite is missing in this build.
 The pre-alpha version of BitCraft has unfortunately no sound but this will change in the future.
 <b>Keybindings</b> Can currently not be customized, our apologies.
+We are aware of performance problems, some of the graphics is not optmized and there are some performance issues for some large UI windows (e.g. copendium)